SELab-2/OSOC-3/files/user_manual.md

 ### Making a suggestion for a student

 Every coach can make a suggestion for a student, where they express whether they find the student interesting to use in their project or not.
-To do this, scroll down on the student's detail page and click on the appropriate suggestion you want to make for that student.
+To do this, go to the student's detail page and click on the appropriate suggestion you want to make for that student.
 A popup will appear where you can enter an argumentation for this decision.

 ### Making a definitive decision for a student (Admin-only)

 An admin can make a definitive decision for a student, by taking into account the multiple suggestions from the coaches.
 This is where an admin decides if a student is accepted into the programme or not.
-To make a definitive decision, scroll down on the student's detail page and click on the **Confirm** button.
+To make a definitive decision, go to the student's detail page and click on the **Confirm** button.
 A popup will appear where you can select the decision you want to make.

 ### Removing a student (Admin-only)